 If you know for a fact that you’re going to call the moving company sooner rather than later, it’s best to rent your home.
 Or if long-distance moving brought you here, you may want to test out the neighborhood first before buying a home.

-Credit is a big factor in applying and getting a mortgage, so improve your credit first before making things permanent.
+Credit is a big factor in applying for and getting a mortgage, so improve your credit first before making things permanent.

 Not Enough Money